nus-cs2103/website-base/admin/project-grading.md

 - [ ] `Feature/ completeness: unable to judge`: You are unable to judge this aspect for some reason.
 - [ ] `Feature/ completeness: low`: A partial implementation of the feature.
 Barely useful.
 - [ ] `Feature/ completeness: medium`: The feature has enough functionality to be useful for some of the users.
-- [ ] `Feature/ completeness: high`: The feature has all functionality to be useful to almost all users.
+- [ ] `Feature/ completeness: high`: The feature has all functionality to be useful to almost all users AND Some optimization for keyboard users e.g., easy-to-type syntax.

 **Other**:
 - [ ] `Feature/ not hard to test`: The feature was not too hard to test manually.